What is ERASMUS+ ?

 If you are a student (young researcher, Masters or PhD student) or educator within SciCulture’s areas of interest, your involvement in our intensive transdisciplinary course can be supported by the ERASMUS+ Programme.

-Learn if your institution has already submitted a proposal to the last ERASMUS+ Mobility call in February 2019.
-If the proposal was approved you may have access to the funds and select our intensive course.
+The deadline for Erasmus KA1 is the 11 February 2020, 12.00 CET.
+If the proposal is approved you may have access to the funds and select our intensive course.

 If this course is approved by your institution, you will then need to contact your National Agency to inform them about your selection and submit any necessary official documents (usually there are not if your objectives are similar to those of SciCulture).